-- Masks must be worn at all times by students and staff. - Limit face-to-face encounters and designate foot-traffic patterns such as one-way hallways and by designating entrance-only and exit-only doors, when feasible. - Install markings on floors to illustrate foot-traffic expectations as needed.
+- Masks must be worn at all times by students and staff. - Single line flow of students Teachers will line students up in the classroom to leave and monitor the hallways when passing. - Limit face-to-face encounters by designating foot-traffic patterns such as one-way hallways and by designating entrance-only and exit-only doors, when feasible. - Install markings on floors to illustrate foot-traffic expectations. - Hallway etiquette will be the same as rules of the road (stay to the right)